10UWP/The-UWP-Tools-List/README.md

 # Samples That Don't Hurt Your Eyeballs

 There are lots of UWP App samples but most of them look like crap either because they are meant to demo a Windows 10 UWP feature or else total lack of aesetic sense.
 This section will give you some hope that one day the Windows Store won't be full of junk.

+This is an important category so I will really appreciate suggestions by anyone including the authors for any UWP Apps that I can add to this sub-list.

 [Kliva](https://github.com/AppCreativity/Kliva) "Thanks to Kliva, you'll now be able to get a detailed overview of all your sport endevaours and the data that goes with it." - Featured at Build 2016 in session:  ["Creating Beautiful UX in a Real-World App with Visuals, Animations and Effects"](https://channel9.msdn.com/Events/Build/2016/B818) with this branch of the code: https://github.com/AppCreativity/Kliva/tree/alcatraz